-During this challenging period, art houses around the world are working together to innovate and develop film programming and education for digital platforms.
+During this challenging period, art houses around the world are working together to innovate and develop film programming and education for their audiences.
 Art House Convergence strongly encourages film lovers to invest in their local art house now so that theaters can continue to serve them in the future.

 AHC meetings take place every Wednesday at 4:00pm ET / 1:00pm PT, with discussions focused around operating a cinema during this crisis.
 For security reasons, this call-in information is not posted publicly.
 Join our newsletter list to stay on top of the latest topics and registration sign-ups.
 More information on virtual roundtables and webinars can be found here.

 Online Platforms and Solutions

 Prevent the Spread of Misinformation & Racist Rhetoric

 Bringing Education Online

 - Theaters should always comply with public health guidelines and enhance precautions when appropriate in order to ensure the safety of staff and guests.

 - Before reopening, identify and assemble key stakeholders and board members and establish a task force to address the ethical, legal, and financial concerns associated with reopening.